-Attorneys must provide a proposed distribution sheet (PDS) to verify the gross amount of the award, the fees and costs, the client’s net and compare the information to the claims amount.
+Proposed Distribution Sheet (PDS): Attorneys must provide a PDS to verify the gross amount of the award, the fees and costs, the client’s net, and compare the information to the claims amount.
 A verbal confirmation of the settlement amount is not acceptable.
-Pa.R.P.C.1.15(b) requires attorney to provide DHS with a full accounting of funds in which DHS has an interest.
-If the PDS amount does not match the amount provided in the settlement check, DHS will not process the payment.
-A final distribution sheet must be submitted even when the amount of the check received matches the proposed distribution sheet amount.
+Pa.R.P.C.1.15(b) requires attorneys to provide the department with a full accounting of funds in which the department has an interest.
+If the PDS amount does not match the amount provided in the settlement check, the department will not process the payment.
+A final distribution sheet must be submitted even when the amount of the check received matches the PDS amount.

 Special Needs Trusts